Maybe it’s semantics, but Facebook has a labeling problem.

 - When it reaches a fan who wouldn’t typically be reached

 I don’t like to spam my Facebook fans.
 I just want to reach those who want to be reached.
-So when I promote a post, I show it only to fans and I do it at a level so that frequency remains as close as possible to 1.0.
+So when I promote a post, I show it only to fans and I do it at a level so that Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. remains as close as possible to 1.0.

 In my mind, the first two above are clear cut.
 The third — determining whether a fan would typically be reached — is a bit murkier, and the true dividing line between what I do and don’t consider advertising.